End2EndAI/travel-ai-translator/README.md

 ### Prerequisites

 You need to have Python and pip installed on your machine.
 You can download Python from here: https://www.python.org/downloads/.
+You also need an API key for OpenAI API.

 ### Installation